Acacia trachyphloia

-Acacia trachyphloia is a tree native to south eastern Australia.
+Acacia trachyphloia is a tree native to southeastern Australia.
 Common names include Bodalla wattle and golden feather wattle.
 The specific epithet trachyphloia refers to the rough bark.

-It grows from 4 to 18 metres tall, found beside streams and other moist areas between Lake Conjola and Bodalla in the south coast region and nearby tablelands of New South Wales.
+It grows from 4 to 18 metres tall, and is found beside streams and other moist areas between Lake Conjola and Bodalla in the south coast region and nearby tablelands of New South Wales.
 A number of different eucalyptus trees are found nearby.
 As with many of the acacias, it forms attractive yellow flowers between July and October.